CTF-handbooks/map-tester-handbook/HANDBOOK.md

 ### 1. Map config

-The configuration settings for the map are in the `<map_folder>/map.conf` file.
+The configuration values and fields for the map are in the `<map_folder>/map.conf` file.
 It *should* firstly satisfy these criteria:
+- Required fields such as `game_modes`, `name`, and `author` are filled.
-- The map should be enabled, or else the map cannot be played. (`enable = true`)
+- The map should be enabled, or else the map cannot be played.
+(Look for the line `enable = true`)
 - The map has a license.
 It should be in the family of free (as in freedom) culture licenses like `CC BY-SA 4.0`.
 Note that not all Creative Commons licenses are free.
 For e.g., `CC BY-ND` - these are not accepted.
-- The initial items for the map are appropriate for the map (take notes of the terrain, the ores, etc...).
+- The initial items for the map are appropriate for the map (take notes of the terrain, the ores, etc.).
 - If the map has a hint, it should be relevant for it.
+- If values of [these map constants](https://github.com/MT-CTF/capturetheflag/blob/master/mods/ctf/ctf_map/README.md#map-constants) are overriden from the default, the modifications do not negatively impact game-play.
-You can check for these before or after testing the map in-game.
+You can check for some of these before or after testing the map in-game.

 ### 2. Making the world